-Some of the key questions that we want to investigate from the perspective of digging out new physics from the inflationary paradigm are appended below point-wise: \begin{enumerate} \item In the usual circumstances for inflation, one uses the canonical or non-canonical scalar field minimally coupled with the Einstein-Hilbert term.
-However, such frameworks are not very useful and, in some cases, are completely disfavored by the recently observed data as mentioned above.
+Some of the key questions that motivate our analysis from the perspective of extracting new physical information from the inflationary paradigm are listed below: \begin{enumerate} \item In the usual circumstances for inflation, one uses the canonical or non-canonical scalar field minimally coupled with the Einstein-Hilbert term.
+However, such frameworks are often too restrictive and, in some cases, are increasingly constrained by recent observational data as mentioned above.
 In such a situation, one needs a modification in the corresponding defining theory of inflation.
-Among various possibilities, one of the most promising scenarios is to incorporate a non-minimal coupling $\xi$ with inflation and the representative Einstein-Hilbert term, i.e., by incorporating a contribution after the modification $\sqrt{-g}\left(1+\xi f(\phi)\right) R$ \footnote{Recently in ref. \cite{Kallosh:2025rni}, the authors have already pointed out that with the choice of the non-minimal coupling $\xi=1$ and the function $f(\phi)=\phi/M_{\rm pl}$, which actually gives rise to $\sqrt{-g}\left(1+\phi)\right) R$ along with quadratic effective potential, $V(\phi)=\frac{1}{2}m^2\phi^2$ is strongly supported by the constraints from the present observational probes.}.
+Among various possibilities, one of the most promising scenarios is to incorporate a non-minimal coupling $\xi$ with inflation and the representative Einstein-Hilbert term, i.e., by incorporating a contribution after the modification $\sqrt{-g}\left(1+\xi f(\phi)\right) R$ \footnote{Recently in ref. \cite{Kallosh:2025rni}, the authors have already pointed out that with the choice of the non-minimal coupling $\xi=1$ and the function $f(\phi)=\phi/M_{\rm pl}$, which actually gives rise to $\sqrt{-g}\left(1+\phi/M_{\rm pl}\right) R$ along with quadratic effective potential, $V(\phi)=\frac{1}{2}m^2\phi^2$ is strongly supported by the constraints from the present observational probes.}.
 Here $f(\phi)$ is a general function of the inflaton field $\phi$.
-For the model-building purpose, one can choose a power law simplest form, of the function $f(\phi)=(\phi/M_{\rm pl})^n$, where, $n=1,2,3,\cdots$ can be considered.
+For model-building purposes, one can choose the simplest power-law form of the function $f(\phi)=(\phi/M_{\rm pl})^n$, where, $n=1,2,3,\cdots$ can be considered.
 See refs. \cite{Kallosh:2025rni} where such possibilities along with the non-minimal coupling $\xi$ have been considered previously.
 As an example, a specific template of $f(\phi)=(\phi/M_{\rm pl})^2$ with Higgs effective potential is usually considered to describe the Higgs inflationary paradigm \cite{Bezrukov:2007ep,Rubio:2018ogq}.
 Recently in ref. \cite{Kallosh:2025rni} to confront the present observational probes, the author has chosen a specific case of the effective potential $V(\phi)=\lambda^2f^2(\phi)$ with $f(\phi)=(\phi/M_{\rm pl})^n$, which means that once the functional form of the non-minimal coupling function $f(\phi)$ is fixed that automatically fixes the structure of the inflationary effective potential, here particularly in even power-law format.
 Though in ref. \cite{Kallosh:2025rni}, the authors have claimed that with this type of choice, one can cover a large class of power-law type of inflationary models, in this paper we relax this phenomenologically motivated assumption.
-Instead of choosing a connecting relationship between the non-minimal coupling function $f(\phi)$ and the inflationary effective potential $V(\phi)$ in this paper we consider any arbitrary form of the effective potential $V(\phi)$ that can be derived from various UV-complete high energy physics scenarios.
-The advance of relaxing this assumption helps us to cover a large class of inflationary models, a rather bigger class of models that have not been covered recently in ref. \cite{Kallosh:2025rni}.
-Additionally, it is important to note that, $g={\rm det}(g_{\mu\nu})$ is the determinant of the background metric $g_{\mu\nu}$, which describes the classical geometry of $3+1$ dimensional FLRW spatially flat space-time having a quasi de Sitter solution in the Jordan frame.
+Instead of choosing a connecting relationship between the non-minimal coupling function $f(\phi)$ and the inflationary effective potential $V(\phi)$ in this paper we consider any arbitrary form of the effective potential $V(\phi)$ that can be derived from various UV-complete high-energy physics scenarios.
+The advantage of relaxing this assumption is that it allows us to cover a large class of inflationary models, a broader class of models that have not been covered recently in ref. \cite{Kallosh:2025rni}.
+Additionally, it is important to note that, $g={\rm det}(g_{\mu\nu})$ is the determinant of the background metric $g_{\mu\nu}$, which describes the classical geometry of $3+1$-dimensional FLRW spatially flat space-time with a quasi-de Sitter solution in the Jordan frame.
 In this frame, the representative model studied in this paper is described by,